Skip to content

 Note

-All commands in this guide (uv, milatools, ssh) should be run inside the WSL terminal, not in Windows PowerShell or Command Prompt.
+Run all commands in this guide (uv, milatools, ssh) inside the WSL terminal, not in Windows PowerShell or Command Prompt.

-uv is a fast Python package manager and workflow tool that serves as a drop-in replacement for pip and virtualenv, allowing you to quickly install project dependencies, manage packages, and create isolated Python environments.
+uv is a fast Python package manager and workflow tool, that serves as a drop-in replacement for pip and virtualenv, for quickly installing project dependencies, managing packages, and creating isolated Python environments.

 curl -LsSf https://astral.sh/uv/install.sh | sh